Narochno/Narochno.AsyncMapper/README.md

 AutoMapper still does the generic work of mapping from objects.
 However, to fill in extra data, sometimes you need an async source.

 ## Why async?
-Are you doing too much in your mapper?

-Maybe!
-My problem domain:
+Problem domain:

-* I have aggregate domain objects that are built from different sources of data.
+* Aggregate domain objects that are built from different sources of data.
-* The biggest source of non-database data is a Redis cache, which is all async!
+* The biggest source of non-database data is a cache, which could be all async!
 * Fitting a domain on top of an aging database schema is hard.
 So lots of code may be required to adapt this schema to a domain.
 Other async sources may be required.

 Fitting the glue of building/mapping a domain object from data into a AutoMapper mapping just makes sense.